Skip to content

 It is hoped that participants in the study will experience a reduced incidence of major coronary events and improved long term health outcomes.

-Baker IDI Heart & Diabetes Institute is the lead organisation on the project, and Professor Alex Brown from the South Australian Health & Medical Research Institute (SAHMRI) is the lead investigator on the project.
+Baker Heart and Diabetes Institute is the lead organisation on the project, and Professor Alex Brown from the South Australian Health & Medical Research Institute (SAHMRI) is the lead investigator on the project.

 Professor Alex Brown